AngeliqueDawnbringer/node-acme-lambda/README.md

 # Common errors
 - Error denied: S3 bucket permissions are wrong
 - Too many requests: You have hit the rate limiter, just wait for it.
-It will auto-recover in time
+It will auto-recover in time (e.g. this is what the 2h rate is for)
 - Too many requests: Too many domains?
 Let's encrypt has a rate limit of a specific amount of requests per minute.
 This lambda has no concurrency check build in (yet?).
 - No such account: Did you switch from USE_PRODUCTION false to true?
 Rename registration.json
+- Too many domain requests: There is a 7-day roling 20 cert slider for each domain. e.g. cert1.samedomain.tld, cert2.samedomain.tld
+- Too many certificate requests: There is a 7-day roling 5 certificate slider for certificate.
+Use durable storage!
+- Too many pending requests: Did you fuck up your DNS rights/settings?
+You've hit a 7-day 300 attempts limit.
+Go make a backup and rtfm
+- These are not valid certificates?!?: Did you switch to USE_PRODUCTION?
+This should be true after upload and initial playtest.
+- Account Limit: Too many server-certificates - Get your Account & ACM & IAM Certificate limit increased (for each region!)

 # Need to run manually?
 - Go to the lambda console, create an empty test and run it.